skrewz/physicals/projects/gift_case_for_flatpack_objects/README.md

 I never made this work.
 The concept is sound, I think, but the devil is in the details.

+First off, I suspect you're better off scanning your flat-pack objects, as opposed to photographing them.
+I did the latter, and I think some of my issues were related to perspective etc. Of course, if you've produced the flatpack object yourself, you should prefer to go straight to the source of truth.

+If they have texture on one side, scan them on the blander side and rotate in software.
+This makes the image manipulation more straightforward.

 This case assumes that you've pre-processed the image similarly to `cutout.png`: